loichantw/fisheye/README.md

 # Useful Tool
 ## Spherical Projection Image Warping
-This repository contains a Python implementation of a spherical projection image warping algorithm, which is a useful tool for warping fisheye images.
+This repository contains a Python implementation of a spherical projection image warping algorithm, which is a useful tool for warping fisheye images (from rectilinear image).
 The code takes an input image and parameters for offsets and a focal length, and applies a spherical projection to warp the image.

 ## Usage
 The main function is warp(img, x=0, y=0, f=100), where: